deis/deis/README.md

 $ make run
 ```

-## Additional steps for a multi-node cluster
+## Configuring DNS for multi-node clusters
-* Configure local DNS.
-For a one-node cluster we do this for you: `local.deisapp.com` resolves to the IP of the first VM, 172.17.8.100.
-Since we cannot know where the `deis-router` container will be running in your cluster, you'll need to setup DNS and resolve a wildcard entry to use for your apps.
+For a one-node cluster, both deis-router and deis-controller will run on the same host.
+For convenience, we've created the DNS record `local.deisapp.com` which resolves to the IP of the first VM, 172.17.8.100.
-* Because of the DNS quandary, we don't start the deis-router component for you.
-You'll need to start this manually once DNS is setup: `systemctl start deis-router`.
+You can use `local.deisapp.com` to both log into the controller and to access applications that you've deployed (they will be subdomains of `local.deisapp.com`, like `happy-unicorn.local.deisapp.com`).

+On a multi-node cluster, however, the router and controller will likely be scheduled on separate machines.
+Since we cannot know the IP addresses ahead of time, you'll need to setup resolution yourself using your own domain (unfortunately, wildcard hostnames are not permitted in `/etc/hosts`).
+The records should be as follows:

+* `deis.example.org` should resolve to the IP of the machine that runs `deis-controller`
+* `*.deis.example.org` (a wildcard DNS entry) should resolve to the IP of the machine that runs `deis-router`

+These records are necessary for multi-node Vagrant as well as any other multi-node deployments of Deis (EC2, Rackspace, etc.).

 ## Testing the cluster
 Integration tests and corresponding documentation can be found under the `test/` folder.